This article describes server hardware and software requirements for GpsGate On-Site installations.

 Read how to install GpsGate.

-- Microsoft Windows with x64 architecture (supported versions of Windows only).
+- Microsoft Windows Server with x64 architecture (supported versions of Windows only).
+Windows 10/11 is supported, but not recommended for production environments.

 - A static IP address assigned to your computer/server.

-- Chrome, Firefox, Safari or new Edge as your default browser.
-IE is not supported.
+- Chrome, Firefox, Safari or Edge as your default browser.
+Deprecated browsers are not supported.

 - .NET Framework 4.8 Runtime.
 Learn more here.